-Michael is a partner in the Litigation Department, and Chair of the firm's White Collar Criminal Defense Practice Group.
+Michael is a partner in the Litigation Department, Co-Chair of the Firm's White-Collar Defense Practice Group and Co-Chair of the Pro Bono Practice Group.
 His practice focuses on the representation of financial institutions, investment advisers, public companies and their executives in white collar criminal defense, securities enforcement matters, internal investigations, and complex commercial litigation.
-Chambers USA (2016) ranks Michael among the leading individuals focusing on Litigation: White-Collar Crime & Government Investigations, citing his "exceptional judgment, great client skills and amazing credibility with government lawyers."
-Michael has been consecutively recognized by Ethisphere Magazine as one of the "Attorneys Who Matter" (2010-2015) in the area of securities.

 Criminal and Enforcement Representations: